EcsRx/ecsrx/README.md

 - Built in support for pooling (easy to add your own implementation or wrap 3rd party pooling tools)
 - Built in support for plugins (wrap up your own components/systems/events and share them with others)

-The core framework is meant to be used primarily by .net applications/games, there is a unity specific version [here](https://github.com/ecsrx/ecsrx.unity)
+The core framework is meant to be used primarily by .net applications/games, there is a unity specific version [here](https://github.com/ecsrx/ecsrx.unity) which is currently being ported over to use this version.

 ## Installation